HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-lab-intro.md

 1.   a patient
 1.   a time indicating when the measurement was taken
 1.   a time indicating when the measurement was reported
-1.   at least one result (an Observation reference or text)
+1.   at least one structured(Observation reference) or unstructured(narrative/text based) result

 **Each DiagnosticReport must support:**